Celayix Home » Leading Causes of Security Guard Turnover

 • Since 1980, the number of unarmed security guards has virtually quadrupled, reaching over 1.1 million, compared to approximately 833,000 police officers.
 Following the 9/11 attacks, the fear of terrorism boosted awareness of security guards’ role in intelligence sharing with law authorities.

 This study, published in Security Journal, discovered no significant rise in the stringency of industry rules since 1982.
 Indeed, many states still lack training standards, meaning that security guards must learn on the job if their employer does not provide training.
-In contrast, others do not need minimum education or even a criminal background check for guards.
+In contrast, others do not need minimum education or a criminal background check for guards.

 High Risks